 Third and last stop of the tour is Galway City.
 Before you get back to Dublin, you have the chance to visit the arty, bohemian city of Galway.
 It is renowned for its brightly painted pubs, live music and cafés.
 But it’s also a city steeped in history.
 You can explore the meandering streets and listen to the many street performers from around the world.
 Remnants of the medieval town walls lie between shops selling Aran sweaters, handcrafted Claddagh rings and stacks of vintage clothing and book stores.

 All in all, the tour takes 12 ½ hours and costs 50€ (58$) per person.
-My operator was Irish Day Tours that did an awesome job!
+My operator was Irish Day Tours that I can highly recommend, because they did an awesome job!